 The Doctor of Education in Educational Leadership online program requires a minimum of 43 units.
-The program can be completed in three years with two courses in most semesters.
+The program is completed in three years with two courses in most semesters.
 K-12 concentration courses are indicated in yellow.

 The course schedule below should be used as an example.
-Contact your admissions representative to discuss your specific course schedule.
+Contact your admission representative to discuss your specific course schedule.
+No part time option is available for this program.

 As a student in the program, you are required to attend a two-day immersion on the USC University Park Campus.
 The immersion experience, which includes the orientation to the program, will provide the opportunity to meet your classmates and faculty members, develop the academic skills necessary for success in the program and explore a process for critical reflection.
 Travel and accommodations for the immersion are not included in the cost of the program.